Soft-Sprint-Studios/Matrix-Engine/README.md

 The Parallax Engine is currently closed-source and proprietary to Mythic Legend Interactive.
 Unauthorized distribution or modification of the engine or its associated files is strictly prohibited.

-Copyright © [2024] [Mythic Legend Interactive].
+Copyright © 2024 Mythic Legend Interactive.
 All rights reserved.